Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 Granted, the main way most of us are exposed to hexane is from inhaling gas fumes, and only trace amounts are found in canola oil.

 But with the long list of hexane’s side effects, do you really want to be eating any?

 Acute exposure to hexane causes dizziness, giddiness, nausea, headache, dermatitis, and irritation of the eyes and throat.

-John Stein, a University of Oxford Emeritus Professor of Neuroscience, believes that the displacement of omega-3 fatty acids in the brain by omega-6s is having profound, unforeseen consequences on our brains and is contributing to the meteoric increase in mental health disorders.
-(35)
+John Stein, a University of Oxford Emeritus Professor of Neuroscience, contends that the displacement of omega-3 fatty acids in the brain by omega-6s is having profound, unforeseen consequences for our brains and is contributing to the meteoric increase in mental health disorders.

 Some of the latest research supports this.

-Replacing vegetable oils with olive oil can decrease your risk of depression by almost 50%.
-(36)
+Replacing seed-based vegetable oils with olive oil can significantly reduce the risk of depression.